-requests a search for a design that maximizes the number of clear interactions.
-Clear interactions are those which are not aliased with any other effects that are either required to be estimable or assumed to be nonnegligible.
-Specifying (d) immediately after the MAXCLEAR option requests a search for a maximum-clarity design that involves interactions up to order d.
-The default value for d is determined automatically from the model, as it is for the ALIASING option in the EXAMINE statement, as follows:
+searches for a design that maximizes the number of clear interactions.
+Clear interactions are interactions that are not aliased with any other effects that are either required to be estimable or assumed to be nonnegligible.
+Specifying (d) after the MAXCLEAR option requests a search for a maximum-clarity design that involves interactions up to order d.
+The default value for d is determined automatically from the model (as it is for the ALIASING option in the EXAMINE statement) as follows:

-- If you specify the model with a resolution number r in the MODEL statement, then d is the integer part of (r + 1)/2. - If you specify the model with a list of effects in the MODEL statement, then d is the larger of the following, where main effects have order 1, two-factor interactions have order 2, and so on: - one plus the largest order of an effect to be estimated - the largest order of an effect considered to be nonnegligible requests a search for a design that has minimum aberration.
-Specifying (d) immediately after the MINABS option requests a search for a minimum aberration design that involves interactions up to order d.
+- If you use RESOLUTION=r in the MODEL statement to specify the model, then d is the integer part of (r + 1)/2. - If you use ESTIMATE=effects in the MODEL statement to specify the model, then d is the larger of the following, where main effects have order 1, two-factor interactions have order 2, and so on:

+- one plus the largest order of an effect to be estimated - the largest order of an effect considered to be nonnegligible searches for a design that has minimum aberration.
+Specifying (d) after the MINABS option requests a search for a minimum aberration design that involves interactions up to order d.
 The default value for d is determined automatically from the model as follows:

-For details about MaxClear designs, see the section "MaxClear Designs" on page 689.
+For more information about MaxClear designs, see the section "MaxClear Designs" on page 654.